 Without wins or podiums, he finished 8th in the points.
 His teammate Lucas di Grassi became the champion.

 Abt stayed with the Abt Schaeffler team, which received bigger Audi support, in the fourth Formula E season (2017/2018).
-His teammate is Lucas di Grassi again.
+His teammate was Lucas di Grassi again.

 Daniel finished fifth in the season opening race at the streets of Hong Kong.
 A day later, on his 25th birthday, he crossed the finish line as the winner in the second race of the Hong Kong ePrix, but he was disqualified following post-race technical inspection.